alu0101056944/prct01CC/README.md

 First, <code>main.cc</code> uses a *FileReader* to build a *StateFactory*.
 The latest allows concise creation of *State* objects which contain  *StateTransition* objects that store the transition info.
 Both *SymbolStack* and *LoadingBelt* are used by Automata to recognize the input word with an algorithm that keeps a state history stack and takes advantage of each state's capability to remember it's applied transitions.

 ![architecture](assets/architecture.png)

+(arrows point to object that uses origin object)